 Whatever form of transportation is used to arrive and depart from TASIS England, all students, faculty, and staff must use sanitizer as they enter and exit school.
 Sanitizer stations will be placed at entrance and exit points and will be available throughout the campus.

 UK Government guidelines currently state that dedicated school transport is exempt from the social distancing guidelines and capacity restrictions that apply to public transportation provided that a number of measures are in place.
 The following steps will be taken to ensure that your children are safe on the bus service:

-- We will issue bus drivers with non-contact, infrared forehead thermometers.
+- We have issued bus drivers with non-contact, infrared forehead thermometers.
 Any student with a temperature above 37.8ºC/100ºF should remain at home and will not be permitted to ride the bus.

 - All touch points on the bus will be cleaned and disinfected prior to each service.

-- Students and driver will be required to wear a face mask while on the bus.
+- All students and the driver will be required to wear a face mask while on the bus.